MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/install-and-configure-sql-server-2008-for-php-applications-on-iis-7-and-above.md

 Although you can install an instance of SQL Server on a computer that is running Internet Information Services 7 (IIS 7) or above, this is typically done only for small Web sites that have a single server computer.
 Most Web sites have their middle-tier IIS systems on one server or cluster of servers and their databases on a separate server or federation of servers.

-To access a SQL Server database from within PHP scripts, you must have the SQL Server Driver for PHP, which can be installed with the Microsoft® Web Platform Installer (Web PI), or downloaded from [here](https://www.microsoft.com/downloads/details.aspx?familyid=CCDF728B-1EA0-48A8-A84A-5052214CAAD9&amp;displaylang=en).
+To access a SQL Server database from within PHP scripts, you must have the SQL Server Driver for PHP, which can be installed with the Microsoft® Web Platform Installer (Web PI).

 ## Why Use SQL Server?